quanticsoul4772/zendesk-ai-integration/INSTALLATION.md

 - Double-check your API keys in the `.env` file
 - Ensure your Zendesk API token has the necessary permissions
 - For OpenAI or Anthropic, make sure your API key is active and has credits

-### Missing or Outdated Dependencies

-**Symptoms**: Import errors or unexpected behavior

-**Solutions**:
-- Run `pip install -r requirements.txt` to update all dependencies
-- Create a new virtual environment if issues persist

 ## Getting Help